valeryz/capsules/README.md

 # Capsules

-Capsules encapsulate small build steps in a reproducible, repeatable and cacheable way.
+Capsules encapsulate large and small build and test steps in a reproducible, isolated and cacheable way.

 ## Getting started